 - MAX A/C-Uses recirculated air to cool the vehicle.
 MAX A/C is noisier than A/C but more economical and will cool the inside of the vehicle faster.
 Airflow will be from the instrument panel registers.
 This mode can also be used to prevent undesirable odors from entering the vehicle.
-When placed in MAX A/C, the A/C indicator will be illuminated and cannot be manually disabled. - Zi (Panel)-Distributes outside air through the instrument panel registers.
+When placed in MAX A/C, the A/C indicator will be illuminated and cannot be manually disabled. - 2 (Panel)-Distributes outside air through the instrument panel registers.
 Heating and air conditioning capabilities are provided in this mode.
 Push the A/C control in order to cool the vehicle below the outside temperature.
 For added customer comfort, the system will allow some airflow through the floor ducts in this mode. - OFF (0)-Outside air is shut out and the fan will not operate.
-For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle.
+For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - 🕻 (Panel and floor)-Distributes outside air through the instrument panel registers and the floor ducts.
+Heating and air conditioning capabilities are provided in this mode.
+Push the A/C control in order to cool the vehicle below the outside temperature.
+For added customer comfort, when the temperature control knob is anywhere in between the full hot and full cold positions, the air distributed through the floor ducts will be slightly warmer than the air sent to the instrument panel registers.

-- (Floor)-Distributes outside air through the floor ducts.
+- ↓ (Floor)-Distributes outside air through the floor ducts.
 Heating and air conditioning capabilities are provided in this mode.
 Push the A/C control in order to cool the vehicle below the outside temperature. - W (Floor and defrost)-Distributes outside air through the windshield defroster ducts and the floor ducts.
 Heating and air conditioning capabilities are provided in this mode.
 For added customer comfort, when the temperature control knob is anywhere in between the full hot and full cold positions, the air distributed through the floor ducts will be slightly warmer than the air sent to the windshield defrost ducts.
 If the outside temperature is about 6°C (43°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging.
-(Note that the A/C indicator does not illuminate when this mode is selected.) - (IIII: (Defrost)-Distributes outside air through the windshield defroster ducts.
+(Note that the A/C indicator does not illuminate when this mode is selected.) - (#\/ (Defrost)-Distributes outside air through the windshield defroster ducts.
 It can be used to clear ice or fog from the windshield.
 If the outside temperature is about 6°C (43°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging.
 (Note that the A/C indicator does not illuminate when this mode is selected.)
 For added customer comfort, the system will allow some airflow through the floor ducts in this mode.